How to run nix on qubes without crying (much)

 Because 99.9% of our packages and configs are going to be managed by Nix, I recommend setting up a minimal distribution to save space.

 If you don’t already have one, download a minimal TemplateVM.
-It’s optional, and you will even save yourself a lot of sanity if you just install a normal template with a bit of memory overhead, but we’ll go with the debian-12-minimal
+It’s optional, and you will even save yourself a lot of sanity if you just install a normal template with a bit of memory overhead, but we’ll go with the debian-12-minimal option.

-contains all essentials for actually using the system, while debian-12-minimal
+Select debian-12-minimal or debian-12-xfce.
+The difference is that debian-12-xfce contains all essentials for actually using the system, while debian-12-minimal gives you a terminal.

 Then create a TemplateVM qube that clones the TemplateVM you copied.
-From now on, I will refer to that VM as nix-template
+From now on, I will refer to that VM as nix-template.

-Then create an AppVM that will use
+Then create an AppVM that will use nix-template as its base.

-UPDATE (2025-06-10): Minimal templates won’t have working audio by default.
+Minimal templates won’t have working audio by default.
 See the fix here

 Enabling network on TemplateVM